DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The main lever is depth.
 A superficial peel uses mild acids and takes minutes, while a medical-grade peel uses stronger solutions, needs downtime and often a trained doctor or nurse to apply safely.
 That difference alone can multiply the price.
 On top of that, peels for stubborn concerns are sold as courses, and the practitioner's training ranges from beautician to dermatologist, which is why checking a name against the JCCP (Joint Council for Cosmetic Practitioners) register is worth doing before a deeper peel.
+Who owns the clinic matters too.
+A large aesthetics chain with standardised protocols and a fixed price list tends to charge differently to an independent dermatologist-led clinic or a solo practitioner working from a rented room, and neither model is automatically better value, they just price differently.
+Location plays its part as well: a clinic on a premium high street or in a big city carries higher rent and staff costs than one in a smaller town, and that overhead gets folded into the price of every peel.
 Because clinics set their own fees with no price regulation, the same word covers treatments that are worlds apart in cost.

 How to pay less